Alexandra Perry (she/her) - Producer, Teaching Artist

 Fun fact: He used to make music before

-Riley Lockett (he/his) - Teaching Artist
+Riley Lockett (he/him) - Teaching Artist

 Sagesse Graham (she/her) - Education Director